Vishal-sarkar/My-100DaysOfCode/README.md

 ## Day40
 Today-
-- Laravel - worked on multi language system of my Ecommerce project
+- Laravel - Worked on frontend of my E-commerce project.Made header, sidebar and slider dynamic.

 * More info [here]()
 * For Github Code Click [here]()